-Observing the Dalai Lama in action, you can see his fearlessness.
-His openness, certainty and vulnerability are as much an example of his courage as his famous journey into exile through the snows of Tibet through the Himalayas to India.
+Observing the Dalai Lama in action, you see no fear.
+His openness and his confidence are as much an example of his courage as his famous journey into exile, through the snows of Tibet through the Himalayas, to India.

 His sense of duty and the clarity of his mission govern his public actions.
 He seems to connect with everyone he meets.